only-one-cannoli/crud_rest_api/README.md

 ## Getting started

 You'll need `git`, Python 3.9, and `pipenv`.
-After cloning down the repo, navigate into the repo's top-level directory and use `pipenv install` to get all of the packages set up within a virtual environment.
+After cloning down the repo, navigate into the repo's top-level directory and use `pipenv install` and `pipenv install -d` to get all of the packages set up within a virtual environment.
 Remember to use `pipenv run` or `pipenv shell` to work within the virtual environment; otherwise, you'll be using whatever Python packages you have installed outside of the environment.

 ## Interactive session